 Jane B. Aron Fellowship Guidelines

-One Aron Fellowship in the amount of $17,900 be awarded each year of the HEALS grant cycle to a social work doctoral candidate whose dissertation focuses on health policy and practice.
+One Aron Fellowship in the amount of up to $6,000 will be awarded to a social work doctoral candidate whose dissertation focuses on health policy and practice (the annual award is based on projected earnings to the fund and contributions).
 Dissertations that include a diversity component are encouraged.
 Diversity is taking on broader meaning and is to include race and ethnicity as well as the sociocultural experiences of people of different genders, social classes, religious and spiritual beliefs, sexual orientation, ages, and physical, and mental abilities.
 As part of the award, the recipient will be expected to submit a final dissertation to the NASW Foundation upon completion.

-A total of $15,500 will be disbursed directly to the recipient's university.
-An additional $2,400 will be earmarked for conference attendance and participation and leadership development.
-As part of the award, the 2019-2020 recipient will be expected to attend and participate in a poster session presenting his/her dissertation study purpose/study question at NASW’s National Conference, in 2020.
+A total of up to $5500 will be disbursed directly to the recipient's university and a total of up to $500 will be earmarked for NASW conference attendance and participation and leadership development.
+As part of the award, the 2021-2022 recipient will be expected to attend and participate in NASW’s Virtual National Leadership Conference, June 2020.
 Expenses for conferences and professional development must be approved through the NASW Foundation and funds will not be distributed directly to the recipient.

 Jane B. Aron Doctoral Fellowship applicants must be engaged in dissertation research in health care policy and practice and fulfill the following requirements:

-- Applicant must be a member of NASW and CSWE in good standing and be in a doctoral program in a social work education program accredited by the Council on Social Work Education.
+- Applicant must be a member of NASW in good standing and be a doctoral candidate in a social work education program accredited by the Council on Social Work Education.
 Awardee must remain a member in good standing throughout the award period.

 - Application Form.